Increase conversions, customer engagement, and online sales by boosting your mobile site speed with these tips from Google and Moz.

 Test Your Site

 In order to create the best mobile experience possible, you need to have an idea of how your site is currently performing.
-We recommend conducting a mobile site speed audit with Google’s Test My Site tool to understand current industry benchmarks and how your site compares.
-Test My Site provides you with 3 tools as a starting off point for improving your site speeds including custom page fixes, a free site speed report, and industry benchmarks/impacts.
+We recommend conducting a mobile site speed audit with Google’s PageSpeed Insights or Test My Site tools to understand current industry benchmarks and how your site compares.
+Test My Site provides you with 3 tools as a starting point for improving your site speeds including custom page fixes, a free site speed report, and industry benchmarks/impacts.

 To test your site on the tool, follow these simple steps: